SRGSSR/pillarbox-android/pillarbox-cast-receiver/docs/README.md

     if (mediaManager.onNewIntent(intent)) {
         return
     } else {
-        // Cast doesn't handle this intent do the stuff you application have to do.
+        // Cast doesn't handle this intent do the stuff your application have to do.
     }
 }
 ````